 Flashes can also occur in association with migraine headaches.
 A migraine is caused by a spasm of blood vessels in the visual information center of the brain.
 Migraine related flashes distort central vision for ten to twenty minutes and appear as jagged lines or “heat wave” in both eyes.

-DR PAUL FEATURED IN ELLEX NEWSLETTER
+DR PAUL I. SINGH – FEATURED IN THE ELLEX NEWSLETTER